BoltzExchange/boltz-client/docs/index.md

 ### Binaries

-Boltz Client is available for linux on `amd64` and `arm64`.
+Boltz Client is available for Linux on `amd64` and `arm64`.
 Download the latest binaries from the [release](https://github.com/BoltzExchange/boltz-client/releases) page.
 If you are on another platform, use the docker image below.

 ### Docker

-Boltz Client is also available as
+Boltz Client is also available as a
 [docker image](https://hub.docker.com/r/boltz/boltz-client/tags).
 Assuming your lnd macaroon and certificate are placed in `~/.lnd`, run: